18 Top PE Activities for Dynamic Physical Education Classes

 A Cool Free Resource!

-Do you need some FREE PE skill-based challenge visuals?
-Do you need an organized task sheet set that has top of the line graphics and font?
-If so, Cap'n Pete's Power PE has you covered!
-Each task sheet consists of 6 manipulative skill-based challenges (1 sheet for beanbags, balloons, hula hoops, jump ropes, playground balls, and juggling scarves) that progressively get more difficult as the students work through the tasks.!
+Want some free PE skill-based challenge visuals to use right away?
+Cap'n Pete's Power PE has you covered!
+Each task sheet includes 6 manipulative skill-based challenges covering beanbags, balloons, hula hoops, jump ropes, playground balls, and juggling scarves, with progressively increasing difficulty so students always have something to work toward.

 Need a Large Collection of Skill-Based Activity Visuals?